 Personal growth and expression, as well as providing for societal advancement is “aspiring to do better“.
 When people have what they need to not just survive, but to thrive, then chasing material wealth becomes a true sociopathy, just like it is today.
 We can do better.
 We must do better.
 As I noted at the beginning with the 8 Philosophical Pillars for Peace, we will need to value other things – Interdependence, Sustainability, Humanity, Compassion, Equity, Justice, etc, and those qualities are NOT found within exorbitant and gluttonous extravagance or in the pursuit of material things.

 You will have everything you need and everyone will have access to a wide variety of housing within certain limits.
 Period – as was mentioned above.
 A big house is not going to happen, because that is wasteful – no 10 bedrooms homes with 3 bathrooms for 4 people.
 Keep in mind that spacious housing is going to be the norm because people thrive when they have space.
 If there is a housing unit that is available that meets their needs then they can just apply to move in and then move in for as long as they like.
-Depending on local resources and housing needs, they could apply to have a house built to their liking too.
+Depending on local resources and housing needs, they could apply to have a house or apartment built to their liking too.

 Imagine it this way – You go into your app where you manage your RBE life.
-You would like to move to Paris, France for the summer in order to attend this amazing French poetry summer festival and to improve your French, so you click on over to Paris, then to their housing portal, and then you look through the 3D virtual tours of various areas of the city.
+You would like to move to Paris, France for the summer in order to attend this amazing French poetry summer festival to improve your French, so you click on over to Paris, then to their housing portal, and then you look through the 3D virtual tours of various areas of the city.
 Once you have narrowed down the area of the city you like, you then look through various floor plans for that area just to get an idea.
-But you found an apartment on the river that you really liked which had a custom floor plan that was requested by the original occupant.
-Then, if you wanted to, you could adjust the floor plan within that app too, and maybe even do a virtual tour.
+But, you found an apartment on the river that you really liked which had a custom floor plan that was requested by the original occupant.
+Then, if you wanted to, you could adjust the floor plan within that app too, and maybe even do a virtual before and after tour.
 You could then check to see when it will most likely be available, and then reserve it for your personal use for as long as you like.
-If the city was looking to add more housing units and everything lined up you could request to have a new housing unit with the features you wanted built, as long as it fell within the set societal limits.
+If the city was looking to add more housing units, and everything lined up, then you could request to have a new housing unit with the features you wanted built, as long as it fell within the set societal limits.